 While it’s most common in older adults, age isn’t the only risk factor for a hiatal hernia.
 It can also be caused by strain on the diaphragm from prolonged heavy lifting and coughing, as well as from lifestyle factors like smoking.

 Exercise is one way to manage many chronic health conditions, and losing weight can help minimize the symptoms of a hiatal hernia.
-However, certain exercises can actually make your hiatal hernia worse by putting strain on the abdominal area or aggravating heartburn, chest pain, and other symptoms.

 You don’t have to avoid exercise entirely, but you’ll want to focus on workouts that won’t aggravate your hernia.
 Talk to a doctor about the following exercise considerations before you get started.